thkwznk/aseprite-scripts/ROADMAP.md

 Unreleased:

-- ...
+- [Improvement] From Aseprite v1.3-rc2 - add a new menu group for the Brush Transformations options

 Update v2.0.0:

-- [Improvement] From Aseprite v1.3-rc2 - add a new menu group for the Brush Transformations options
+- [Feature] Add options to scale the brush

-## Go TO
+## Go To

 Unreleased: